Mary Hazlewood BarkleyPartner, Fort Worth

 - Tulane University (B.S., cum laude, 2002)

-- First chair trial and appellate experience in cases involving disputes over $1 million
+- First chair trial and appellate experience in eminent domain and condemnation cases involving disputes over $1 million

-- Negotiate and draft favorable easements for various utilities for landowners across the State.
+- Negotiate and draft easements for utilities and for landowners across the State

 - Licensed to Practice Law in Texas, 2005